[Moderate revision–posted 4/2/25 (replaces 8/15/24 edition)]

 a.
 Pursuant to the provisions of OP 70.20, Conducting Criminal Background Checks for Employment Purposes, applicants for positions designated security sensitive may be subject to a background check and may be subject to post-offer, pre-employment drug and alcohol testing.
 Employment with the university is contingent upon the receipt, review, and acceptability of the background information.

 b.
-Employees required to operate university-owned vehicles must hold, at their own expense, an appropriate valid driver license for the type of vehicle operated and must be insurable on the university automobile liability insurance policy.
-Failure to maintain a valid driver license and/or safe driving record for insurability purposes may be cause for removal from the position and/or disciplinary action, up to and including termination.
+Employees required to operate university-owned vehicles must hold, at their own expense, an appropriate valid drivers license for the type of vehicle operated and must be insurable on the university automobile liability insurance policy.
+Failure to maintain a valid drivers license and/or safe driving record for insurability purposes may be cause for removal from the position and/or corrective action, up to and including termination.

 c.
 Employment is conditional upon satisfaction of the requirements of the Immigration Reform and Control Act of 1986 (IRCA).
 All new employees must complete and sign a Form I-9 Employment Eligibility Verification and provide appropriate documentation.
 The employee section of the Form I-9 must be completed on or before the employee's first day of work for pay, and the employee's eligibility to work in the United States must be verified by the hiring manager on or before the employee's third business day of employment.
 Continued employment of nonimmigrant employees will require periodic re-verification of employment eligibility.
 Nonimmigrant employees who fail to maintain valid status and employment authorization will be placed on leave without pay (LWOP) until valid status can be regained and employment authorization verified.
 Termination may occur if employment authorization and valid status are unable to be verified.